How to try vegan

 6. Learn the basics of nutrition

-When you’re not sure how to go vegan, one of the biggest mistakes you can make is not knowing your nutritional needs.
+When you’re new to eating plant-based, one of the biggest mistakes you can make is not knowing your nutritional needs.

 Although there are many health benefits of eating a plant-based diet, it’s also important to remember that just because something is vegan doesn’t make it healthy.
 Vegan junk food is still junk food!

-When transitioning to a vegan lifestyle, do some research to ensure you are getting everything you need to thrive.
+When making any dietary changes, do some research to ensure you are getting everything you need to thrive.

 Flatlay of plant-based foods